-Hydrate For a Healthier You
+Hydrate for a Healthier You

-When you consider that our bodies are comprised of 60 to 70 percent water, you start to understand the importance of keeping a bottle of H2O nearby.
+When you consider that our bodies are 60 to 70 percent water, you start to understand the importance of keeping a bottle of H2O nearby.
 Every organ in the body relies on water to do its job properly, but studies show that over half of Americans suffer from chronic dehydration.

 Thinking that those recommended 8 to 10 glasses of water aren’t such a big deal?
 Think again.